uzujs/uzu/README.md

 // This is a top-level initialization function for the page, mostly responsible for initializing your models and passing the dom$ streams down function init (actions) {
-  // dom$ is a collection of event streams that come from the view using the h function's `streams` property return convertTemps(actions('changeFahren'), actions('changeCelsius')) }
+  // actions() is the same function we had in the view for retrieving event streams return convertTemps(actions('changeFahren'), actions('changeCelsius')) }